The Real Estate Foundation of BC

-Under the Real Estate Services Act, the Foundation receives interest from pooled real estate deposits held in trust by real estate brokerages.
-The Foundation gives those funds back to the BC community to support real estate related education, research, law reform, and other land related activities intended for the public or professional good.
+In most cases, when property is purchased in British Columbia, real estate brokerages will hold the deposit in a pooled trust account until the sale closes.
+Under the Real Estate Services Act, the Foundation receives any interest earned on these trust accounts.
+In turn, we use those funds to support real estate related education, research, law reform, and other land-related activities intended for the public or professional good.

 The Foundation is directed by a Board of Governors, which consists of seven appointed members.
 The British Columbia Real Estate Association, the Real Estate Council of British Columbia, the Real Estate Institute of British Columbia, and the Union of BC Municipalities each appoint one member.
 The Minister of Finance (BC government) appoints three members.

 Each Governor's term varies according to their appointing body, and they can be appointed for two consecutive terms.
-The chairperson is elected at the Foundation’s annual meeting in March and serves as chair for one year, from April 1st to March 31st.
-See our contact page for the current list of Governors.
+The Foundation’s Chair and Vice-chair are elected at REFBC’s annual general meeting in March and each serve for one year.

 While there are parallel foundations across Canada in the legal field, the Real Estate Foundation of British Columbia and the Alberta Real Estate Foundation are the only two foundations of their kind.